nsclyde/Ridesharing-Healthcare-Access/README.md

-In this repository, we open-source the code accompanying the empirical and simulation analyses of *The Impact of Ridesharing Platforms on Healthcare Access*
+In this repository, we open-source the code accompanying the empirical and simulation analyses of *The Impact of Ridesharing Platforms on Healthcare Access*.

 # Empirical Analysis